mdrobisch/todo_sync/README.md

 Status:
   - at the moment only sync. a single repo with caldav
   - will sync. in both directions on updates
+  - will detect closing / mark as done and updates accordingly
   - the config json for multiple repository syncs is not used at the moment
   - custom properties of project are not fully implemented yet (fetching is there, logic behind not)